 - An engaging, collaborative process.
 An activity where individuals feel encouraged to participate, where their contributions are valued, where they learn with and from each other, and where they can access expert external input as they need it.

 - Easy to access follow-up activities and resources.
-These built upon individual insights, and the overall momentum achieved:
+These build upon individual insights, and the overall momentum achieved:

 - On-line career building resources